happyGikundiro/Multi-step-form/README.md

 Users are able to:

-Complete each step of the sequence
+-Complete each step of the sequence
-See a summary of their selections on the final step and confirm their order View the optimal layout for the interface depending on their device's screen size See hover and focus states for all interactive elements on the page
+-See a summary of their selections on the final step and confirm their order -View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page

 ## Table of Contents
 - [Demo](https://main--dictionary-web-app-hppy.netlify.app/)